muratk5n/thirdwave/en/README.md

 ---

 Tigger nationalists are useful idiots for the Anglo...
-They are supposed to feel foreign to their land ("just" arrived, nomadic migrants) fear their neighbors, so they will be more in need of overseas friends.
+Nat ideology makes ppl feel foreign to their land ("just" arrived, nomadic migrants) fear their neighbors, so they will be more in need of overseas friends.

 ---